How Proper Wrist Mechanics Unlock More Power and Distance

 Now that you have some potential energy stored in your wrists from the proper wrist hinge and maintaining that lag you can start to learn to release the club for more power and speed.

-The proper release of the wrists means unhinging your wrists so that you are able to square the clubface.
+The proper release of the wrists means unhinging your wrists so that you can square the clubface.

 This release also increases speed in the clubhead, which gives you extra yards.